Authentication

 LLM OAuth Clients

-LLM OAuth clients are registered clients that call LLM proxy endpoints with OAuth client credentials.
-Use them for backend services, production apps, automation jobs, and external bots.
+With the client_credentials grant, use them for backend services, production apps, automation jobs, and external bots.
 The OAuth client receives a client_id and one-time client_secret, exchanges them for a fixed 1-hour access token, and uses that token as the proxy bearer token.

 Virtual keys are still the recommended path for generic LLM clients that cannot fetch OAuth tokens.
 LLM OAuth clients are better when you control the service code and can request a token before calling an LLM proxy.
 See Model Router Client Credentials for a complete service-app example.